TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Globe had 3rd warmest year to date and 5th warmest November on record Arctic and Antarctic sea ice coverage remain at near-record lows AROUND NOAA // Shipwreck in the Northwestern Hawaiian Islands makes history – again Arctic saw 2nd warmest year, smallest winter sea ice coverage on record in 2017 What are your chances for a white Christmas?
-This holiday season, give the gift of peace of mind
+Enter Search Terms Globe had 3rd warmest year to date and 5th warmest November on record Arctic and Antarctic sea ice coverage remain at near-record lows AROUND NOAA // Science is kid's play: Online games for school breaks or anytime at all Whale science on the high seas Arctic saw 2nd warmest year, smallest winter sea ice coverage on record in 2017 This holiday season, give the gift of peace of mind

 *   About our agency
 *   News and features